UDC-GAC/CLASP/README.md

 ## Citation

 ```
+@inproceedings{castro2022probing,
-Roberto L. Castro, Diego Andrade, and Basilio B. Fraguela.
-2022.
-Probing the Efficacy of Hardware-Aware Weight Pruning to Optimize the SpMM routine on Ampere GPUs.
-In PACT ’22: International Conference on Parallel Architectures and Compilation Techniques (PACT), October 10–12, 2022, Chicago, IL.
+  author    = {Castro, Roberto L. and Andrade, Diego and Fraguela, Basilio B.},
+  title     = {Probing the Efficacy of Hardware-Aware Weight Pruning to Optimize the SpMM routine on Ampere GPUs},
+  booktitle = {Proceedings of the International Conference on Parallel Architectures and Compilation Techniques, {PACT} 22},
+  year      = {2022},
+}
 ```

 ## License
 Apache-2.0 License